Coast Guard, DHS.

 Frequency: On occasion.

-Hour Burden Estimate: The estimated burden has decreased from 593 hours to 434 hours a year due to a decrease in the estimated annual number of responses.
+Hour Burden Estimate: The estimated burden has increased from 546 hours to 593 hours a year due to an increase in the estimated annual number of responses.

 End Supplemental Information